flame-engine/flame/README.md

 These features are things that I saw evolving into games using flutter that I believe should be introduced into the engine:

- * Rotation around sprint center (currently it rotates around the corner)
  * Find an unobtrusive compromise to automatically call `Flame.util.enableEvents();` and fix the `--supermixin` problem
  * Think of a good structure to add tests (might be hard to do)